 In Weber State’s general economics major, you’ll develop strong connections with your professors and fellow students.
 You’ll share classes with peers who have already won awards for their research, and learn from professors celebrated for their professional contributions to the field and their outstanding work as mentors to their students.

 You can also tailor your degree to fit your goals by focusing on one of three areas of study: quantitative economics, legal studies or international economics.

-The Department of Economics is part of the John B. Goddard School of Business & Economics, which is accredited by the Association to Advance Collegiate Schools of Business.
+Weber’s John B. Goddard School of Business & Economics is accredited by AACSB International, the Association to Advance Collegiate Schools of Business.
 This distinction is held by fewer than 6% of all business schools.

 Beyond the Classroom

 As a general economics major, you can participate in the Student Economic Association, present and publish your undergraduate research, study abroad and take part in a variety of field-related internships.

 Class of 2015

 “The program nurtured us to develop our analytical skills as well as think critically and broadly.
 Doing research under the guidance of professors has prepared me to pursue a doctorate in economics.”